|Title:||Efficacy of a Growth Mindset Intervention to Increase Student Success|

 |Type:||Efficacy and Replication||Award Number:||R305A150142|

 Co-Principal Investigator: Rodriguez, Sylvia

 Purpose: The purpose of this project was to test whether the Brainology® Growth Mindset Induction Curriculum for Students can foster a growth mindset in adolescent students.
-Brainology is a commercially available blended curriculum that was developed in part with support from a 2010 IES SBIR FastTrack Award.
+Brainology is a commercially available blended curriculum informed by Cognition and Student Learning research exploring beliefs about intelligence and their influence on attention and information processing during the learning process as well as with support from a 2010 IES SBIR FastTrack Award.
 Although adolescents often disengage from school as coursework becomes more challenging, the development of a growth mindset—the idea that intellectual ability can grow through learning and effort—holds great promise for keeping middle school students engaged and motivated in school.

 Project Activities: Over four school years, researchers randomly assigned sixth and seventh grade core academic subject teachers to implement the Brainology program along with the regular curriculum or to continue with the regular curriculum alone.
 The researchers assessed the impacts of the program on student mindsets and achievement (grades and test scores) in the spring of the implementation year and in the fall of the following school year.